hsnlab/escape/pox/ext/doc/source/orchest/virtualization_mgmt.rst

 *virtualization_mgmt.py* module
 ===============================

+Contains components relevant to virtualization of resources and views.

-:any:`AbstractVirtualizer` contains the  central logic of Virtualizers
+:any:`AbstractVirtualizer` contains the  central logic of Virtualizers.

-:any:`ESCAPEVirtualizer` implement the standard virtualization logic of the Resource Orchestration Sublayer
+:any:`ESCAPEVirtualizer` implement the standard virtualization logic of the Resource Orchestration Sublayer.

+:any:`MissingGlobalViewEvent` can signal missing global view.

-:any:`VirtualizerManager` stores and handles the virtualizers
+:any:`VirtualizerManager` stores and handles the virtualizers.

 Module contents
 ---------------